-ABA rating: ABA is our in-house developed tool for analyzing and rating corporate responsibility.
+ABA rating: ABA is our in-house developed analysis and rating tool for corporate responsibility.

-The field of corporate responsibility is an extremely useful source of information for anticipating corporate risks, particularly in their interactions with stakeholders such as employees, suppliers, clients, local communities and shareholders, whatever their sector of activity.
+The field of corporate responsibility is an extremely useful source of information for anticipating corporate risks, particularly in their interactions with stakeholders such as employees, suppliers, customers, local communities and shareholders, whatever their sector of activity.